Top Banks in Serbia

 Overview of Serbia's leading financial institutions

-For anyone considering a banking career in Serbia, this list is a helpful guide on where to start.
+For anyone considering a banking career in Serbia, this list of banks in Serbia is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

 Founded in 1991, Banca Intesa is one of Serbia’s first private banks.
-It also leads the Serbian banking sector in terms of total assets, total deposits, total placements, and total revenues and capital.
-In 2005, the bank became part of international group Intesa Sanpaolo.
-Headquartered in Belgrade, it currently employs 2,900 individuals and oversees 158 branches across the country.
+It also leads banks in Serbia in terms of total assets, total deposits, total placements, and total revenues and capital.
+In 2005, the bank became part of the international group, Intesa Sanpaolo.
+Headquartered in Belgrade, it currently employs 2,900 individuals and has 158 branches across the country.

 Revenue: RSD 11.85 billion (2017)